 Definitions of Applied Photography and its sub-categories

 Applied Photography is factual, illustrative, photography providing pictures of subjects for the purpose of study and education.
 The aim should be sharp subjects with good detail and minimal distractions.
 Titles must be factual, giving subject details only: images may be rejected or marked down otherwise.

-For our Club’s Nature competitions we have adopted the definition of the Nature Class contained within the definition of Nature Photography agreed by the FIAP, the RPS and the Photographic Society of America (PSA).
-The Club does not currently use the more restrictive Wildlife Class definition.
-The full definition is:
+For our Club’s Nature competitions we have adopted the Photographic Alliance of Great Britain’s definition announced in February 2018.
+Images already meeting the definition set out by the FIAP, the RPS and the Photographic Society of America (PSA) will satisfy this less restrictive definition.